-The party giving up their interest in the home obtains a lien against the property through a divorce decree, called an Owelty lien.
-The Owelty lien must be filed at the courthouse in the count records.
-When the party retaining their interest in the house refinances or sells the home, the other party is paid the value of their Owelty lien.
-This solution allows one person to obtain the full interest in the home while removing the existing spouse from the mortgage, while also providing the existing spouse with cash.
+The Owelty Lien must be filed at the courthouse in the court recordsin which the property exists.
+When the party retaining their interest in the house refinances or sells the home, the other party is paid the value of theirOwelty Lien.
+In a divorce, this solution allows one person to obtain the full interest in the home while removing the existing spouse from the mortgage, while also providing the existing spouse with cash.

 Warning!
 Both parties need to plan and pre-qualify for a refinance if they wish to retain the property.
-Many time one spouse can not qualify for the mortgage on their own.
+Many times one spouse can not qualify for the mortgage on their own.
 Without proper planning BEFORE the divorce is filed the result could be devastating for both.
 Both spouses credit could be ruined because the retaining spouse can not refinance and the equity can not be divided without a sale.

 Owelty Liens FAQ

-Here are some helpful answers to frequently asked questions (FAQs) regarding an owelty lien:
+Here are some helpful answers to frequently asked questions (FAQs) regarding an Owelty lien:

 Q: Can you put this in simple terms?

 A:The owners of the home can use the equity they have in the home to assist in dividing up their property.
 This action is commonly utilized in divorces or in “buying out” one party’s interest in a property while simultaneously removing the existing spouse from the mortgage.

-Q: How would an owelty lien work?
+Q: How would an Owelty Lien work?

-Q: Can’t I just do a “cash out” refinance or Texas Home Equity Loan to get the money/equity?
+Q: Can’t I just do a “Cash Out” refinance or Texas Home Equity Loan to get the money/equity?

 Q: What is the difference between an Owelty Lien Refinance and a Texas Cashout Refinance?

 A:The Owelty Refinance is the much better option than a Texas ‘Cashout’ when settling the Real Estate variables during the divorce, and there are a number of reasons why.

 Texas State Law says, once a Cashout loan, always a Cashout loan.
 This means that once you refinance your primary residence and take cash out of it, that mortgage is “flagged” as a Texas Cashout mortgage or the legal term is, Texas a(6).
-There are a number of reasons why you would prefer that your mortgage not be a Texas a(6) mortgage.
+There are a number of reasons why you should prefer that your mortgage not be a Texas a(6) mortgage.